Skip to main content

 Why needed?
 React 19’s StrictMode intentionally double-invokes effects in development.
 Without this guard, you’d create two interactions.
 Event handling strategy:

-• onReady - Authenticate, create interaction, navigate to session
+• onReady - Authenticate, configure app UI, set interaction options, create interaction, navigate to session

 • onError - Display errors to user